-The TV is mounted to the rear V-berth bulkhead.
-The DVD/CD player is located in the cabin AC panel.
-The TV and DVD/CD player are powered by the DC electrical system.
-Fuses in the fuse panels near the helm protect the circuits.
-Refer to the TV and DVD/CD player owner's manuals for detailed information on the operation of the TV and DVD player installed in your boat.
+The TV/DVD player is mounted above the galley and powered by the DC electrical system.
+The TV is activated by a circuit breaker in the DC electrical panel.
+Refer to the TV owner's manual for detailed information on the operation of the TV and DVD player.